 Whenever viewers choose to host a stream, the source channel is usually notified.
-Also, when your viewers are enjoying hosted content, they will be notified through a banner that it is hosted.
-This article is going to guide you on how to host a stream on Twitch.
+Also, if your viewers enjoy the hosted content, they will be notified through the banner that it is hosted.
+This article will guide you on how to host a stream on Twitch.

 Why host a stream?